Wipf Group - Good & Required Laboratory Practices

 I urge you to be conscientious in characterizing your compounds at all times.
 Postponing full characterization is a recipe for trouble.

 Only accurate and honestly generated and reported data are acceptable!!
 If there are any questions about the validity of a claim, or the integrity of an experiment, voice them immediately and do not use the data in any form, be it a research report, a conference proceeding, or a thesis or paper draft.
 Several web sites provide detailed information about University and Departmental Ethical Research Conduct guidelines, including plagiarism, misuse of privileged information, data integrity, and obligation to report.

 It is significant to consider the serious consequences of misconduct; this document summarizes the University of Pittsburgh policies on Research Integrity, but beyond all the legal wording, be aware of all the damage scientific misconduct will cause for you, your colleagues, and everybody affiliated with our group and our Department.

-The training module "Responsible Conduct of Research" needs to be completed by all Wipf Group members.
-Please turn in a signed copy of the certificates for our records.
+The CITI/ University of Pittsburgh training module "Responsible Conduct of Research" needs to be completed by all Wipf Group members.
+Please turn in a signed copy of the completion record for our files.

 - Writing your Thesis/Paper: Have a look at our publications and experimental data/supplementary material posted on the ACS journals webpages.
 Also, consult the "ACS Style Guide" which is on file in our Group Collection.
 At any given time, several of you are in the process of writing a thesis, report, or a paper draft.
 In addition to devising an outline that raises the interest of the reader, rather than putting him or her to sleep, making sure that all the experimental data are presented and corrected (yes, proofread yourself several times and have somebody else proofread for you!), and applying logical reasoning, make sure that you give proper credit for any “borrowed” material!